PT billing units

 Medicare 8-minute rule

 Medicare insurance created the “8-minute rule” to delineate exactly how providers like physical therapists can bill for their services.
-It is important to note that while this rule was created by Medicare, many other payer sources like Medicaid, some federal and even commercial plans also follow this rule.
+It is important to note that while Medicare created this rule, many other payer sources like Medicaid, some federal and even commercial plans also follow this rule.
 The 8-minute rule stipulates that at least 8 minutes of a single intervention must be administered in order to bill for one CPT unit.
 While one might think that one can then bill for two units after 16 minutes of treatment have been completed, that would be too simple.

 The Medicare 8-minute rule stipulates that 23 minutes of service have to be provided in order to bill for two units of service and 38 minutes for 3 units of service.
 See the chart below to learn how many units can be billed based on the length of the treatment session.